r5d/fsfi/md/article/better-than-whatsapp.md

       metadata</a> <a href="https://signal.org/blog/sealed-sender">
       collected on the server</a>.</p>

-      <p><strong>Cons</strong>: Even though you are allowed to setup
+      <p><strong>Cons</strong>: Even though you are allowed to set up
-      Signal service yourself, the users of your service will not be able to talk to users of official Signal server, making it practically a vendor lock-in.</p>
+      Signal service yourself, the users of your service will not be able to talk to users of the official Signal server, making it practically a vendor lock-in.</p>

       <p>Needs phone number for signing up.</p>